-It is best to use the Record Types feature in Salesforce.
-For example, in Act-On account #1, connect with a Salesforce administrator who has access to Record Type A. In Act-On account #2, connect with a Salesforce administrator who has access to Record Type B. This workflow will allow the leads and contacts to be filtered before being pulled in to Act-On.
+For best results, use the Record Types feature in Salesforce for each of your Act-On accounts.
+For example, in Act-On account #1, connect with a Salesforce administrator who has access to Record Type A; in Act-On account #2, connect with a Salesforce administrator who has access to Record Type B. This workflow will allow the leads and contacts to be filtered before being pulled in to Act-On.

-Here are a few things that you should be aware of when using multiple Act-On accounts to one Salesforce instance:
+Here are some other things to be aware of when using multiple Act-On accounts to one Salesforce instance:

 - It is a best practice to create multiple lead scores for each connected Act-On account to ensure that this field is not overwritten in Salesforce from two or more Act-On accounts.

-- Having multiple Act-On accounts means having multiple CNames and multiple webiste tracking beacons.
+- Having multiple Act-On accounts means having multiple CNAMEs and multiple website tracking beacons.
 Please ensure that all associated beacons are added to the web pages in which you wish to track.

-- Cookie'd visitors cannot be merged, each record is cookie'd per account.
-One may be cookie'd in one account but anonymous in another.
+- Cookies for web visitors cannot be merged – each record gets a cookie for the one account.
+A contact can be cookied in one account but anonymous in another.

 - Lists will need to be imported to both accounts.
 You can control which records are imported into each Act-On account based on the connected user.